Where is Your Instrument Made? Does it Matter?

 - The materials that the instruments are made from

-Last week I met flute-maker, Jim Phelan, co-owner of Burkhart-Phelan Inc (Burkhart and Resona flutes and piccolos).
+A week before writing this post, I met flute-maker, Jim Phelan, co-owner of Burkhart-Phelan Inc (Burkhart and Resona flutes and piccolos).
 He was describing a few of the key troubles with running a new operation in Asia.

 The easiest tasks to start up include acquiring a manufacturing company in the area, and supplying it with tools and materials.
 The difficult part is to change the mindset of the people.
 When a group of people have already been working in a particular way with a certain standard in mind, it is very difficult to change.
 This principle can be applied to any industry, anywhere in the world.